Communication

 National Autistic Society 2017

-Autism rarely occurs in isolation and commonly co-occurs with a range of speech, language and communication support needs.
+Autism commonly co-occurs with a range of speech, language and communication support needs.
 This can affect:

 In order to support autistic learners in school and those with related needs, it is essential that those around them understand their communication stage across these 4 areas of communication.
-One of the biggest causes of ‘distressed behaviour’ in this group is a mismatch between the individual’s capacity for communication and the way others around them do or don’t adapt.
+One of the biggest causes of distress for autistic learners is a mismatch between the individual’s capacity for communication and the way others around them do or don’t adapt.

 Communication can be pre-intentional, where the learner says or acts without intending to affect those around them.
 This type of communication can be a reaction to something or can be used to self-sooth.
 Communication can also be intentional where the learner says or acts with the purpose of sending a message to another person.
 This type of communication can be used to ask for something or to object.